I’m Tired Of Being Single: How To Find Companionship

 Looking for people that share common interests and spending more time with your friends and family can be great ways to help you get through your lonely times.
 However, you should be able to be alone with yourself without feeling lonely.

 If you have a hard time being alone for any amount of time, it could be a sign that you aren't happy with yourself and who you are as a person.
-If that's the case, you're more likely to find and maintain a worthwhile relationship after you've spent some time learning to be more comfortable and confident with yourself.
+If that's the case, you may want to use this time between relationships to learn more about yourself and to be more comfortable and confident with yourself.

-This is a journey that you can take alone or with the help of your friends but if you need more help, like from a wellness expert, we'll talk later in the article about how you can find help.
+This is a journey that you can take alone or with the help of your friends.
+You can also utilize the help of a therapist.
+We'll talk later in the article about how you can find help.

 Another way to find companionship without looking for it is to make and develop casual relationships.
 Similar to strengthening your existing relationships, making and developing casual relationships can help you find companionship outside of romantic relationships.
 That's a good thing to have, but the strongest romantic relationships don't start as romantic.